 Test call functionality and volume controls: Open your phone's dial pad.
 Before placing a call, press both volume buttons and switch the mute toggle on and off.
 Look for an icon registering changes in the volume setting and feel for the vibration when activating silent mode.
 Reset the volume to your preferred level, call a friend or family member and note the functionality of the microphone, speaker and speakerphone over the course of the conversation.

-Test the touchscreen and accelerometer: Open the calculator app.
-While holding the phone vertically, press all of the calculator buttons to measure the responsiveness and accurate calibration of the touchscreen.
+iPhone Touchscreen Test: Open the calculator app.
+While holding the phone vertically, press all of the calculator buttons to test measure the responsiveness and accurate calibration of the touchscreen.
 Then, rotate the phone horizontally; the accelerometer should detect the change in orientation and switch the calculator to scientific mode.
 Continue pressing all the scientific calculator's keys to thoroughly assess the touchscreen.

 Test the camera hardware: Open the camera app.
 Take a test photo and examine the results for distortion or discoloration.